 The following morning I found myself at the top of the stairs reflecting on what had happened the night and day before.
 I imagined flying down the stairs when in that moment I felt two hands gently slide under the back of my armpits and lift me up off the floor.
 I was now gently floating down the entire flight of stairs.
 As soon as my feet touched the floor I ran into the kitchen to tell my mother about the tree spirit and her message for me.
 These experiences felt very real to me, but my mother dismissed my “over-active imagination.”

 A few days later my father told us we were moving to the United States that week!
 I wasn’t able to say goodbye to the tree spirit or to the park itself.
-We lived in Alexandria, VA for a short time, because my parents had been working the the CIC/CIA in Frankfurt since 1948.
-We settled in Algoma Wisconsin, a small fishing town along Lake Michigan.
+We lived in Alexandria, VA for a short time.
+My parents had been working for the CIC/CIA in Frankfurt since 1948 and it was now 1961.
+Eventually we settled in Algoma Wisconsin, a small fishing town along Lake Michigan.

 The day before I was to start third grade in a new school, new town and a new country; I found a postcard in my grandmother’s photo album that said I had been in an orphanage?
 I ran to my mother and grandmother and asked if I was adopted?
 My mother sternly responded,“Yes, but I don’t want to talk about it.”
 My grandmother just shook her head.
 I felt my life literally flip upside down with no one to talk to.